Atmosphere/atmosphere/README.md

 Atmosphere transparently supports WebSockets, Server Side Events (SSE), Long-Polling, HTTP Streaming (Forever frame) and JSONP.

+Don't want to use a JavaEE server?
+Take a look at [Atmosphere's Netty Framework implementation](https://github.com/Atmosphere/nettosphere)

+Looking for a Java Client for working with Atmosphere, Andoid or Node.js?
+Look at [wAsync](https://github.com/Atmosphere/wasync)

+Using the Play Framework?
+Try our [Atmosphere's module](https://github.com/Atmosphere/atmosphere-play)

 ### Tutorial

 Get started using this step by step [tutorial](http://async-io.org/tutorial.html)